alicenguyen-qut/neuron-detection-in-brain-images/README.md

 - 'Overlays' folder: contains images with annotated points
 - 'Mask' folder: binary masks of overlay images.
 - 'Compare_label' folder: contains human annotation and machine annotation images for comparison.
-- 'unet' folder: contains codes for model architecture, loss, utils - adapting from Transfer Learning DeepFlash2 (Griebel, 2021) and MIT.
+- 'unet' folder: contains Python codes for model architecture, loss, utils, etc. (adapting from Transfer Learning DeepFlash2 (Griebel, 2021) and MIT) - which are called in 'main.py'.
-- 'HTML_outputs folder: contains html files that have the outputs of main.py and Comparison_algorithms.ipynb.
+- 'HTML_outputs folder: contains html files that have the outputs of 'main.py' and 'Comparison_algorithms.ipynb'.

 # Libraries need to be installed to run the codes:
 - pandas